 Quickly cooking the florets in chicken stalk and then coarsely grinding them in a food processor would set the stage for the final dish.
 Warning: do not over process the cauliflower.
 You don’t want it so smooth that it turns into a paste.
 Having some texture is a good thing here.
 It will mimic the coarse grits of a traditional bowl of grits much better.
 Adding a touch of cream, cheese, chopped jalapeño and sauteed onions would give us our base.

 The shrimp part of this dish is pretty straightforward.
 Chopped bacon, diced andouille or chorizo sausage, onions, garlic, shrimp and a touch of chicken stock and white wine will give us our ‘stew’ to serve on top of our grits.
 And I think this is a perfect place to use some of my Entube harissa paste.
 Adding some to the chicken stock as it reduces adds another layer of heat that will be mellowed by the grits, but not too much.

 I hope you like this meal as much as I do.
 It brings me back to our stay in Low Country.
 It is a dish that you can easily make up for just one, if you’ve got the house to yourself.
 But it works great as a meal for the family, or even for company.

-- 1 head of cauliflower, cut into florets, use the stems!
+- 1 head cauliflower cut into florets, and don't waste the stems!